comonoidial/ILFL_on_CH/notes/abstractmachine.md

 This concludes our derivation of an efficient abstract machine for the lambda calculus.
 All rules now consists of only simple operations on each element of abstract machine.
 Further optimisations are possible, however they amount to adding special cases where certain rules are merged.
-It is not clear whether adding special cases yields enough performance benefits justifying the additional complexity.
+It is not clear-cut whether adding special cases yields enough performance gains to justify the additional complexity.
 We will leave this tradeoff to concrete implementations of this abstract machine.

 ### Extending the abstract machine for practical lazy functional languages